 If we accept this view of the world, then the question is really what aspects of building a connected product get outsourced.
 If security is hired from a platform provider which may or may not provide the connectivity and even underlying management and tech infrastructure, then what does the non-tech business offer?
 Another question is how the tech firms create alliances to offer these abstracted services to customers without compromising security or creating bottlenecks.

 Right now, everyone is lurching toward the internet of things with varying stages of understanding about what it takes to offer a connected product over the long term.
-For most manufacturers used to producing cars or appliances, for example, connectivity offers a way to create an ongoing relationship with the customer and valuable data that can improve their products and services.
+For most manufacturers used to producing cars or electrical appliances, for example, connectivity offers a way to create an ongoing relationship with the customer and valuable data that can improve their products and services.
+These companies could also opt to continually upgrade their products by investing in technology services (such as those from Altium.com for example) in order to make appealing changes to the electrics in their designs.
+Using complex circuit boards can help to make your product stand out in a more digital, modern environment.

-But it also offers them a chance to become big news if their products get hacked and an opportunity to spend chunks of money competing with the best in the tech industry for engineering talent.
+If their products possibly got hacked, there would be an opportunity to spend chunks of money competing with the best in the tech industry for engineering talent.
 Those are chances most firms would probably rather not take.
 Why become a tech company if you don’t have to?